yabellini/docs.carpentries.org/topic_folders/governance/bylaws.md

 ### Task Forces
-Task Forces are organised to bring together a small group of people focused on a particular topic for a set period of time (typically short-term, e.g. a year or less) - to explore ideas, propose or make updates in policy, procedures and guidelines, organise an event or information gathering activity for another decision or challenge.
+Task Forces are organised to bring together a small group of people focused on a particular topic for a set period of time (typically short-term, e.g. a year or less) - to explore ideas, propose or make updates in a policy, procedures or guidelines, organise an event or information gathering activity for another decision or challenge.
 Formation, operations, roles and responsibilities, and termination of task forces are regulated by the [Task Force Policy](https://docs.carpentries.org/topic_folders/governance/task-force-policy.html).